-The City may elect to cover its administrative expenses from interest income and will follow EDA's Regulations pertaining to the applying of program income towards RLF portfolio administration expenses.
-Administrative costs in excess of RLF program income will be covered by the City of Peoria's general revenue fund, and/or fees charged to the borrower.
+Historically, the City of Peoria has not use RLF income to cover administrative costs.
+Since a more aggressive approach is planned, marketing and administrative cost will grow and thus the RLF income will be used to cover administrative costs.
+The City will follow the EDA Regulations pertaining to the applying of program income towards RLF portfolio administration expenses.
+Administrative costs in excess of RLF program income are covered by the City of Peoria's general revenue fund.